This Passenger’s In-Flight Move Sparks Outrage – Comfort or Just Disgusting?

 So… Is Going Barefoot on a Plane Ever OK?

 It’s a matter of shared space and basic respect.
 Planes aren’t private lounges – they’re cramped metal tubes carrying hundreds of people.
-When a passenger kicks off their shoes and goes full barefoot, especially in public-facing ways (seat propping, aisle stretching, wall planting), it becomes an issue of etiquette, not comfort.
+When a passenger kicks off their shoes and goes full barefoot, especially in public-facing ways (seat propping, aisle stretching, wall planting), it shifts from personal comfort to shared hygiene and boundaries.

 Sure, some might argue, “I’m clean,” or “There’s no one in the seat next to me,” but the seat isn’t yours.
 It’s part of a shared space.